dcyuksel/RealEstate/README.md

 # RealEstate
 Funda's Real Estate Agents

-.In order to use application, http api key must be provided in appsettings.json like:
+.In order to use application, RealEstateApiKey, HttpRequestInitialCount and must be provided in appsettings.json like:

       {
-  "RealEstateApiKey": "key"
+        "RealEstateApiKey": "key",
+        "HttpRequestInitialCount": 10,
+        "HttpRequestMaxCount":  10
       }

 .There are two different endpoints.
 One is for listing top 10 real estate agents, the other one is for listing top 10 real estate agents with garden.